Biden meets with Turkish President Erdoan - ExBulletin

 President Biden met with Turkish President Recep Tayyip Erdoan on Tuesday on the sidelines of the Group of 20 (G-20) summit in Bali, Indonesia.

 Biden at the meeting made it clear that the United States stood with Turkey, which is a NATO ally, following a bombing in Istanbul on Sunday that killed at least six people.
-The Turkish Interior Minister had accused the United States of being complicit in the attack, rejecting a statement of condolences from the American Embassy in Turkey.
+Turkish interior minister accused the United States of being an accomplice in the bombing, rejecting a statement of condolence from the US Embassy in Turkey.

 The Home Secretary said the statement of condolences was like a killer showing up first at a crime scene.
 Authorities arrested a Syrian woman and although no group claimed responsibility for the attack, Turkish officials blamed the Kurdish militants.